Multisystemic Therapy for Child Abuse and Neglect (MST-CAN®) and Functional Family Therapy through Child Welfare (FFT-CW®)

 MST-CAN® and FFT-CW® will continue to collect evidence to shape the service system for vulnerable families.
 Ongoing improvements being made to the programs include:

 - Continuing to evaluate MST-CAN and FFT-CW on a regular basis

 - Identification of the characteristics of families who withdraw early

 - Continuing a project to understand the experience of Aboriginal families, and identify and implementing strategies to increase referrals of Aboriginal families into MST-CAN and FFT-CW

 - Revising the program logic to review the relevance of the current suite of outcome measures

 - Continuing to work with stakeholders to further embed the models to the NSW content.

 The 2020-21 NSW Government budget announced a four-year commitment of up to $171.9 million ($41.4 million in 2020-21) to implement therapeutic programs that support family preservation and restoration across NSW, such as Multisystemic Therapy for Child Abuse and Neglect (MST-CAN) and Functional Family Therapy – Child Welfare (FFT-CW).

 What difference will we make?

-The aim of FFT-CW® is to deliver improved outcomes for children, young people and families experiencing vulnerability.
-FFT-CW® delivers an in-home therapeutic service for the whole family, which focuses on treating underlying causes of trauma, harm and concerning behaviours.
+The aim of MST-CAN® and FFT-CW® is to deliver improved outcomes for children, young people and families experiencing vulnerability.
+Both models deliver an in-home therapeutic service for the whole family, which focuses on treating underlying causes of trauma, harm and concerning behaviours.